CodeFreezr/awesome-graphviz/README.md

 ### Graphviz JS Libs
 - [viz.js](https://github.com/mdaines/viz.js/) - This project builds Graphviz with Emscripten and provides a simple wrapper for using it in the browser.
-- [d3-graphviz](https://github.com/magjac/d3-graphviz) - Renders SVG from graphs described in the DOT language using the Viz.js port of Graphviz and does animated transitions between graphs.
+- [d3-graphviz](https://github.com/magjac/d3-graphviz) - Renders SVG from graphs dusing the Viz.js port of Graphviz and does animated transitions between graphs.
 - [graph-viz-d3-js](https://github.com/mstefaniuk/graph-viz-d3-js) - Bower component graphviz-d3-renderer renders Graphviz source in the browser with d3.js
 - [d3-dot-graph](https://github.com/gmamaladze/d3-dot-graph) - This module provides D3js compatible library to parse and load files in graphviz DOT (.dot) (graph description language) format.